Web3-Iligan/LikAI/README.md

 **To run the project in a local dfx network, you can use the command below**

-- The project repository uses Dev Containers.
-Please install the Windows Subsystem for Linux beforehand as well as the ubuntu distro.
-Make sure that is running at a version later than 22.04
+- The project container is preconfigured to run the installation scripts, and the local links are not accessible if the codespaces are ran in the web.
+- To Start, create a codespace of this repository, and make sure you run it on the VS Code Desktop

 ```sh
 npm run deploy:local